coverclock/com-diag-bin/README.md

 they were copied.
 And in either case, the piimageexpand script can be used to expand the root file system to use the remainder of the uSD card.

-## Determine the Raspbian version from an uSD card.
+## Determine the Raspbian version from a uSD card.

     mount /dev/sdx2 /mnt2
     cat /mnt2/etc/debian_version